apblanchard4/auction-house/README.md

 - **To Test**:
   1. Login as admin with username and password admin
   2. Navigate to Auction Report
-  3. Information will display on loading of the page
+  3. Information will display on loading of the page (Total Auction house earnings at bottom of page)

 ### 4. Seller - Request Unfreeze
 - **Description**: Seller Request admin to unfreeze frozen item